How commercial is low-carbon hydrogen?

 As for green hydrogen, it’s well short of commerciality.
 Standalone green hydrogen projects have breakeven costs between EUR6/kg and EUR14/kg, depending on renewables feedstock, whether offshore wind, onshore wind, or solar and geographical location.

 Blue hydrogen is much closer to the commercial threshold on our assumptions.
 Future costs range between EUR2.0/kg and EUR3.5/kg for projects FID’d from 2023 onwards and based on our long-term forecasts for gas prices, carbon price and CCUS.
 However, gas price volatility is one inherent risk.
-Another is Europe’s stringent criteria on carbon intensity through the value chain, including the source of upstream gas.
+Another is Europe’s stringent criteria on through the value chain, including the source of upstream gas.

 What will drive costs down?